Getting Rehab Funding Right

 Government Insured Loans

-The Federal Housing Administration (FHA) offers rehab loans to consumers through its 203k loan program.
+The Federal Housing Administration (FHA) offers rehab funding to investors through its 203k loan program.
 This program lends both purchase price and rehab funds, but it is available only to consumers buying owner occupied properties, not investors.

 An alternative program offered through the Federal National Mortgage Association (Fannie Mae) offers its loans to both consumers and investors, through its HomePath program.
 However, there are a few restrictions to the HomePath program.